veeemiju/JB-training/_sources/markdown.md

 # Omat opettelut
 mites tämä Ä

-See some hided content below
+See some hidden content below
 ```{admonition} Click the button to see your secret message
 :class: dropdown